nash226/quorum/docs/status.md

 - print a human-readable report
 - write a JSON report for workflow automation
 - write a Markdown reviewer report for approvals and handoff
+- write a reviewer decision CSV that teams can fill in claim by claim
 - fail a CI job when selected risky verdicts appear

 ## Roadmap Snapshot